kyma-project/modulectl/docs/contributor/migration-guide.md

 - Both old and new approaches will be supported simultaneously by KLM during the migration period.
 - After the full migration to the new approach, KLM will no longer accept ModuleTemplate with the old naming pattern.
 - For testing, provide ModuleTemplate CRs in the new format accompanied by [ModuleReleaseMeta CRs](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/contributor/resources/05-modulereleasemeta.md).
 KLM will attempt to use the new approach and fall back to the old approach if the new format is not found.
-Use the internal label, to avoid syncing the new ModuleTemplate to the SKR while testing.
+The ModuleReleaseMeta CR can be marked as internal and beta to avoid syncing it.

 ## Submission Process